The 7-Points Marketing Techniques for Better Job-Hunt – Stay Two Steps Ahead of Other Job Seekers

 6. Network with a Lot of People, Especially the Hiring Managers, Entrepreneurs, and Industry Hotshots

 Networking is nothing but getting to know people and building strong professional relationships with them.
-Tapping the hidden job market through networking with influential people like hiring managers, entrepreneurs, and industry hotshots can be much more effective than mass emailing your CV to hundreds of companies.
+Tapping the hidden job market through networking with influential people like hiring managers, entrepreneurs, and industry hotshots can be much more effective than mass emailing your internet marketing CV to hundreds of companies.

 Whether you realize it or not, you’re already networking with multiple people every day and everywhere you go.
 You’re networking when you strike up a conversation with the person next to you in a queue, meet a friend of a friend, catch up with a former co-worker, or stop by to chat with your neighbor.
 Everyone you meet in day-to-day life can help you move your job hunt forward.
 You just need to know how to converse in the right way with the right people, stay on their radar, and encash connections for your employment.